 I (Josh Chalifour) work as an academic librarian with the Concordia University Library.
 Liaising with the Engineering and Computer Science departments, I help people find, assess, and obtain information to support their research and projects.
 I also handle a variety of systems to deliver digital library services to our community.

-Digital preservation processes and practices, open access, and information policy cover some of my key interests.
+Digital scholarship, open access, information policy, and managing knowledge over the very long term cover some of my key interests.
 I’ve also taught courses on the publishing industry, government documentation, indexing and abstracting, and public relations.

 Many years ago I started this blog (originally titled Thus Prate the IT Pundit) to express things that I dealt with in my former career.
 Now, I use this blog in support of my work with the university students and faculty.